graezykev/learn-javascript-blob/javascript-blob/learn-stream-core-concepts.md

-# 8. Learn stream core concepts
+# 8. Head First to Stream core concepts

 In last chapter [A quick glimpse of Stream](./what-is-stream.md), we demonstrated how `Stream` works: The `response` body returned by a successful `fetch` request can be exposed as a `ReadableStream`, and you can then read it using a reader created with `ReadableStream.getReader()`, then you can get chunk datas (`Uint8Array`) by `reader.read()`.
 Finally, assemble the chunks into a `Blob`.